 - Severe illness of the student or member of immediate family member

 - Death of an immediate family member

 - Successfully raised GPA at another institution, which did not transfer into Southern Virginia

 - Mental illness or severe trauma to the student

 - Family crisis

 All letters of appeal need to be submitted to the Director of Financial Aid prior to the start of fall term.
-The Financial Aid Committee will be convened to review appeals on a case-by-case basis.
+The Director of Financial Aid will review appeals on a case-by-case basis.
 If the appeal is granted, the student will be placed on Aid Probation.
 If the appeal is denied, the student may be placed on Aid Suspension.

 Aid Probation is defined as a status assigned to a student when he/she fails to make satisfactory academic progress at the end of an evaluation period, has successfully appealed, and has eligibility for aid reinstated.
 Only one term is allotted as the probationary period, no matter the length of the term (e.g. probationary period could be Summer II term only).
 During the probationary period, the student will retain eligibility for Title IV federal financial aid as well as need-based institutional aid, not subject to a higher GPA requirement.

 At the end of the probationary period, the student must have regained satisfactory academic progress as defined above.
 If that level of progress has not been achieved, the student will be placed on Aid Suspension unless he/she is successfully following the established academic plan.